Home / DIY / 27 Homemade Smokers to Add Smoked Flavor to Meat or Fish

 8- Turn An Old Barrel and Bricks Into DIY Smoker

 Simple design and parts, but it will produce complex food flavors.
-Use these plans to transform an old metal barrel and old bricks into a new diy smoker that works just like a smokehouse.
-By instructables
+Use these plans to transform an old metal barrel and old bricks into a new diy smoker by instructables that works just like a smokehouse.

 Barrel and Brick Homemade Smoker